-Based on the strategic plan, the Assistant Principal Finance undertakes a comprehensive review of the risks to which the College is exposed.
+Based on the strategic plan, the Assistant Principal Finance along with Senior Management Team (SMT) undertakes a comprehensive review of the risks to which the College is exposed.
 Systems and procedures are identified, including specific preventable actions which should mitigate any potential impact on the College.
 The internal controls are then implemented and the subsequent year's appraisal will review their effectiveness and progress against risk mitigation actions.
-In addition to the annual review, the Senior Management group (SMT) will also consider any risks which may arise as a result of a new area of work being undertaken by the College.
+In addition to the annual review, SMT will also consider any risks which may arise as a result of a new area of work being undertaken by the College.